 The first months of 2023 have been busy for our team and our partners, too.
 Just last month at CES, we showed our progress in delivering multi-device functionality and introduced new experiences with Spotify and YouTube Music that we’re building to help move your media with you throughout your day.

 Leading up to MWC, our partners have been announcing new devices that take advantage of Android’s latest software, such as the new Samsung Galaxy S23 series.
 This week, we saw the unveiling of Xiaomi 13 and 13 Pro with support for digital car key, and a Google One offer that provides expanded storage for your memories and access to enhanced editing features like Magic Eraser.
 Plus, newly announced smartphones like OPPO Find N2 Flip and OnePlus 11 can instantly share files with Nearby Share, while earbuds like the OnePlus Buds Pro 2 and Xiaomi Buds 4 Pro feature an immersive audio experience with spatial audio.

 Android is about more than devices communicating with each other, though — it’s also about improving how people can communicate with each other.
 We believe messaging should bring people together, not pull them apart.
 That’s why Android’s Messages app uses Rich Communication Services (RCS), the modern industry standard for messaging that supports features like end-to-end encryption which helps keep your messages private.
 Last week, Vodafone announced that Messages will be the default messaging app on all applicable Android phones, allowing European users on the Vodafone network to take advantage of RCS.
-With more than half a billion people using RCS each month, Vodafone is joining other global carriers working to make messaging better for everyone.
+With half a billion people using RCS each month, Vodafone is joining other global carriers working to make messaging better for everyone.